-Adult Book Club Discussion: "The New Jim Crow"
+Adult Book Club Discussion: "The Coincidence of Coconut Cake"

-Copies of the book are available for checkout at the library.
+Copies of the books are available upon request at the library.

 What: Adult Book Club

 East Troy Lions Public Library Adult Book Club Reading List 2018

 January: A Spool of Blue Thread by Anne Tyler

 February: The Book of Joy by His Holiness the Dalai Lama and Archbishop Desmond Tutu

 April: The Stars are Fire by Anita Shreve